Good Clusterings Have Large Volume

-Further, the normal cone of a vertex clustering of the single-shape partition polytope encodes exactly all site vectors that allow a separating power diagram \cite{Borgwardt2010}.
-Clearly, any positive scaling $\lambda a$ of a site vector $a$ in the normal cone stays in the normal cone.
+The statement also holds for the single-shape partition polytope $\mathcal{P}^=$ by replacing ``$\pm$'' by ``$=$''.
+Further, the normal cone of a vertex clustering of the single-shape partition polytope encodes exactly all site vectors that allow a separating power diagram (see \cite{Borgwardt2010}).
+Clearly, if $a$ is in the normal cone, then so is $\lambda a$ for every $\lambda > 0$.
 Thus $a$ and $\lambda a$ yield the same constrained LSA.
-This was first proven by Aurenhammer et al.\ \citep{Aurenhammer1998} (without using polyhedral theory).
+This was first proven by \cite{Aurenhammer1998}, in a different notation.

-\begin{theorem}[Aurenhammer, Hoffmann, Aronov 1998] Let $a \in \R^{d \cdot k}$ be site vector of a constrained LSA.
-For all $\lambda > 0$, the site vectors $\lambda a$ yield the same constrained LSA. \end{theorem}
+\begin{proposition}[Aurenhammer, Hoffmann, Aronov 1998] Let $a \in \R^{d \cdot k}$ be a site vector of a constrained LSA.
+For all $\lambda > 0$, the site vectors $\lambda a$ yield the same constrained LSA. \end{proposition}

-Before we state our main results, note that our assumption that the zero vector is not contained in $X$ is not a restriction, since the overall structure of a data set is not changed when translating the whole set by the same vector.
-This will make some of our arguments easier in the following.
-Moreover, we can interpret any movement as the translation of the clustering vector.
-Let $C, C'$ such that $CDG(C,C')$ is a path or cycle corresponding to a (cyclical) movement $M$.
+Before we turn to our main results, we would like to mention two tools that will make our arguments easier.
+First, recall our assumption that the zero vector is not contained in $X$.
+This is no restriction, since the overall structure of a data set is not changed when translating the whole set by the same vector.
+Second, we can interpret any movement (recall Section \ref{subsec-movements}) as a translation of the corresponding clustering vector.
+Let $C, C'$ such that $CDG(C,C')$ is a single path or cycle corresponding to a (cyclical) movement $M$.
 Then the difference of the clustering vectors $w(M) := w(C') - w(C)$ is called the \textbf{vector of the movement} $M$.
-Note that, if $w(M)$ is the vector of a movement, then the vector of the inverse movement is given by $w(M^{-1}) = - w(M)$.
+Note that the vector of the inverse movement is given by $w(M^{-1}) = - w(M)$.